Updating non-standard neutrinos properties with Planck-CMB data and full-shape analysis of BOSS and eBOSS galaxies: Theoretical Model

 where $\xi_{\nu} = \mu/T_{\nu}$ is the neutrino degeneracy parameter.
 Usually, in cosmological analysis, $\xi_{\nu}$ is fixed to 0, but the presence of a significant and non-null $\xi_{\nu}$ can have some cosmological implications \cite{Caramete_2014,Abazajian_2002,Schwarz_2013,Lattanzi_2005,Kinney_1999,Mangano_2012,Castorina_2012,Oldengott_2017,Barenboim_2017,Bonilla_2019,Kawasaki2022,Gelmini_2020,Zeng_2019,Grohs_2017,Seto_2021,Yeung_2021}.
 A large $\xi_{\nu}$ implies large neutrino asymmetry, which may contradict popular leptogenesis scenarios in which sphalerons effectively transfer lepton asymmetry to baryons in the early Universe \cite{1986PhLB..174...45F}.
 Observational information on $\xi_{\nu}$ therefore has important implications on theories of matter-anti-matter asymmetry in the Universe \cite{Mangano_2011}.
 If neutrino is Majorana, then $\xi_{\nu} = 0$ \cite{Mangano_2012}.
 Therefore, if $\xi_{\nu} \neq 0$ is observed, neutrinos must be Dirac particles, and then the measurement of $\xi_{\nu}$ is of fundamental importance.
 On the other hand, a finite neutrino chemical potential would affect the neutrino energy density, which in turn would modify the CMB anisotropy spectra.
 The major impact of $\xi_{\nu}$ on CMB physics is that it modifies the expansion rate at early times.

 The effect of $\xi_{\nu}$ can be expressed as an excess in $N_{\rm eff}$, viz.,

 where the label $i$ runs over the mass eigenstates.
 The above equation is only valid for massless neutrinos.
 With non-zero masses, the thermal distribution and energy density of neutrinos/antineutrinos are modified (see, for example, Ref. \cite{Lesgourgues_1999}).
 We have not taken into account such modifications in this work.
 However, as long as the masses of light mass eigenstates are much smaller than their momentum around the epoch of CMB decoupling, the above equation provides a good enough approximation.
 From Eq. (\ref{delta_neff_xi}), for $\xi_{\nu}> 0$, this fact induces an increase in the expansion rate at early times (in comparison with the hypothesis $\xi_{\nu}=0$ ), and consequently an effect on $H_0$.
-We will discuss the consequence of this effect later.
+We will discuss the consequence of this effect later. \\

-In the literature, several approximations for massive neutrino are presented.
-Here, we describe the evolution of linear perturbations using the methodology of \cite{Lesgourgues_2011_class_neutrinos}, where an extension of the ultrarelativistic fluid approximation for massive neutrino is described.
-Within the fluid approximation, and with the possibility of non-null $c^2_{\rm eff}$ and $c^2_{\rm vis}$ parameters, the continuity, Euler, and shear equations in the synchronous gauge are respectively given by
+In the literature, several approximations for massive neutrino are presented \cite{Lesgourgues_2011_class_neutrinos, Ma_1995,Shoji_2010,Wong_2015,Bird_2013,Blas_2014,Thomas_2018,TT_2018}.
+Here, we describe the evolution of linear perturbations using the methodology of \cite{Audren_2015}, where an extension for massless and massive neutrinos is described where the null hypothesis with respect to the parameters $c^2_{\rm eff}$ and $c^2_{\rm vis}$ is assumed to be different from $c^2_{\rm eff}=c^2_{\rm vis}=1/3$.
+For the massless case, i.e., in the relativistic limit, the continuity, Euler, and shear equations in the synchronous gauge are respectively given by